jpratt2/seleniumCompareFullpageScreenshotsv2/README.md

 It offers the ability to use Chrome, Firefox, or Edge.
 There are 4 different full-page screenshot options: Selenide (CDP), Shutterbug, AShot, and Firefox/Selenium.

+Note: Firefox/Selenium appears to be the best, most consistent option.

 ---